eoconn25/Optimizing-Marketing-Budgets-with-Linear-Programming/README.md

 29.41x<sub>1</sub> + 40.0x<sub>2</sub> + 62.50x<sub>3</sub> >= 15,000,000 ----------------- "The campaign must deliver at least 15M impressions"<br />

 ### Solving the LP
-The above constraints can be input into a Python script and solved using the pymodo package.
+The above constraints can be input into a Python script and solved using the pyomo package.
 Annotated code is available in the marketing_budget_problem.ipynb file.

 ### Conclusions
 From the Python script, we have determined the following optimal solution:

 **Optimal Variable Values:**
 * TV Budget x<sub>1</sub> =
 * Print Budget x<sub>2</sub> =